Joker eye color. The Dark Knight

 In contact with

-In this article, from "The Joker from A to Z", I will try to compose complete picture, describing the history and character of the main villain and the most sworn enemy of Batman - the Joker.
+In this article from “Joker from A to Z”, I will try to compile full picture, describing the history and character of the main villain and the most sworn enemy of Batman - the Joker.

-Name: Joker (The Joker).
+Name: The Joker.
 Real name unknown.

 Occupation: Professional criminal.